 I need to confess: I’m officially late to the potatoes-are-awesome train.

-Not only are they CRAZY CHEAP in the winter (like 10¢ per pound kind of cheap), but they’re SO versatile and easy to make.
+Not only are potatoes CRAZY CHEAP in the winter (like 10¢ per pound kind of cheap), but they’re SO versatile and easy to make.

 You can fry potatoes using the same method in my fried sweet potato recipe, but today I want to talk about the baked potato.
 Specifically, 7 ways you can make a baked potato – fast!